koppa/termux-extra-packages/README.md

 To use X11-enabled packages, you need to install [VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android) or [XServer XSDL](https://play.google.com/store/apps/details?id=x.org.server).
 If launching program from terminal, make sure that environment variable 'DISPLAY' is set to correct value, e.g. `export DISPLAY=:1` when using TigerVNC or `export DISPLAY=127.0.0.1:0` when XServer XSDL.

 **Note:** This repository is hosted over IPFS.
 Since public IPFS nodes may be blocked in countries with censorship, some users may don't have access to `https://xeffyr.ml/termux` and `https://ipfs.io/ipns/xeffyr.ml/termux`.
 In this case it is suggested to try this URL: `https://thunix.org/~xeffyr/termux-repo/`.
+However, this solution is likely to be removed in future.

 ## How to enable Extra Packages in Termux
 1. You need to add PGP key to the APT's keyring: